ananya2k/Traffic-Lights/README.md

 # Traffic-Lights
-First PyGame project for DYI Traffic Lights
+First PyGame project for DIY Traffic Lights

 <h3> Use A, S, D, W keys to switch traffic lights and play around!!!! </h3>
 A - Red Light